uwetom/media-production-worksheets/wk18-VR-Interactions/README.md

 The cube will now be able to detect if the user interacts with it but we have to add a script and tell it what we want to do.

-Try to do this yourself first before looking at the solution bellow.
+Try to do this yourself first before looking at the solution below.

 - Create a new Script
 - Add 2 public functions which we can call when the user hovers and selects the cube.
-- Log a debug message to the console
+- Log a debug message to the console for each function.

 Solution: